gaurav-pndy/emp-manage-system/README.md

 ### Features

-**Frontend Framework:** React for building an interactive and dynamic user interface.
+<h5>Frontend Framework:</h5> React for building an interactive and dynamic user interface.
-**Build Tool:** Vite for fast and efficient development and builds.
+Build Tool: Vite for fast and efficient development and builds.
-**Styling:** Tailwind CSS for a utility-first, responsive, and customizable design system.
+Styling: Tailwind CSS for a utility-first, responsive, and customizable design system.
-**CSS Processing:** PostCSS for extending CSS capabilities and enabling advanced features.
+CSS Processing: PostCSS for extending CSS capabilities and enabling advanced features.
-**Data Storage:** Uses localStorage to persist employee data across sessions.
+Data Storage:Uses localStorage to persist employee data across sessions.

 ### Installation and Usage